brianmay/robotica-rust/README.md

 Limitations:

 * Lost the ability to automatically restart tasks.
 If one task fails, need to abort everything.
 * As implemented, pipes can only have 1 receiver.
 Need to use split function if more required.
-Currently only implemented split2.
-A splitn function would be good.
 * Can only have one copy at a time.
 Or you will get duplicate outgoing events.

 Still to be implemented: